Fall 2015 Enrollment

 Mascot: Marauder and Sidekick, Skully

 Applied Engineering & Technology, Applied Engineering and Technology Management, Technology & Engineering Education, Middle Level Education, Special Education, Early Childhood Education, Multidisciplinary Studies, Psychology, Art, Art Education, Business Administration, Speech Communication, Economics, Social Studies, English, French, German, Spanish, Geography, Government and Political Affairs, International Studies, History, Music, Music Business Technology, Music Education, Philosophy, Anthropology, Sociology, Social Work, Biology, Allied Health Technology, Chemistry, Computer Science, Earth Science, Geology, Meteorology, Ocean Sciences & Coastal Studies, Mathematics, Nursing, Physics

 A Millersville education is about providing students with the tools to lead—lead themselves, their families, and their communities.
-Millersville students are highly engaged individuals.
-They are actively involved in their educational journey.
-It comes down to commitment.
-As a college student, you can’t sit by and watch your four years pass.
-You have to be a part of the journey, which means challenging yourself to reach your highest potential.
+Millersville students are highly engaged individuals who are actively involved in their educational journey.
+It all comes down to commitment. as a college student, one can’t sit by and watch their four years pass by rather, they have to be part of their own journey by challenging themselves to reach their highest potential.